devbret/website-internal-links/README.md

 3. Clone this repository using `git` by running the following command; `git clone https://github.com/devbret/website-internal-links`.
 4. Navigate to the repo's directory by running; `cd website-internal-links`.
 5. Install the needed dependencies for running the script by running; `pip install requirements.txt`.
-6. Run the script with the command `python app.py`
+6. Run the script with the command `python app.py`.
+7. To view the website's connections in the index.html file you will need to run a local web server.
+To do this run `python -m http.server`.